Education in Croatia: Educational system

-Primary and secondary education is essentially free because it is mostly sponsored by the Ministry of Education of the Croatian Government.
+Primary and secondary education is essentially free because it is mostly sponsored by the Ministry of Education of the government of Croatia.
 Higher education is also mostly free because the government funds all public universities and allows them to set quotas for free enrollment, based on students' prior results (usually high school grades and their scores on a set of exams at enrollment).

 However, due to the low wages that teachers are paid, there are shortages of teachers throughout Croatia.
 This shortage of teachers has become an ongoing problem due to the number of educational programs in Croatia.

-Criticism has been leveled at the students' participation rate in the classroom and their implementation of policies.
-According to Joseph Lowther, the Croatian “shares of education expenditure are 4% of the GDP which is well under the European average”.

 Croatia signed the Bologna declaration at the Prague meeting of ministers in charge of lower education in 2009, thereby promising to adjust its system of higher education to the so-called Bologna process by 2010.
 The first students enrolled under the new setup in the academic year 2005/2006.

 In 2005, the Croatian Government decided to start a redesign of the programme of primary and secondary education under the title Hrvatski nacionalni obrazovni standard (Croatian national educational standard).
 In the school year 2005/2006, a new system was tested in 5% of the primary schools.

 Croatia had begun work on digitalizing its schools through a countrywide digitalization effort managed by CARNET, the Croatian National Research and Education Network.
 In a pilot initiative, 920 instructors and over 6 000 pupils from 151 schools received computers, tablets, and presentation equipment, as well as improved connection and teacher training.
 When the COVID-19 pandemic struck, those schools were ready to begin offering online programs within two days.

 More than 1300 primary, secondary, and art schools in Croatia are expected to be entirely digitalized by the end of 2023.
 About 20 000 teachers and other educational personnel is expected to be trained.
 The goal is to give IT equipment to all Croatian schools, but also to educate instructors and generate digital instructional material, boosting the digital maturity level of Croatian schools.